Disease Guide ·Mange ·2026

 Parasitic vs Preventive

-Mange treatment is covered as illness care.
-However, the isoxazoline medications used for treatment are the same ones used for flea/tick prevention — only the treatment-period doses are covered, not ongoing preventive use.
+Mange treatment covered as illness care.
+But isoxazoline meds used for treatment are same as flea/tick prevention - only treatment doses covered, not ongoing preventive use.

 🇺🇸 US Pet Insurance Guide